rosell-dk/js-expression/README.md

 # js-expression

 This library allows you to tokenize, parse and evaluate javascript expressions.
 No more, no less.
-No eval()!
+No eval.
+No dependencies.
+Only 6kb.

 ## Usage: